janakj/py-mjpeg/README.md

 ```

 ## Server API
-File `mjpeg/server.py` provides a generator for Flask that can be used to generate a MJPEG stream from iterator data.
+The file `mjpeg/server.py` provides a generator for Flask that can be used to generate a MJPEG stream from iterator data.

-Here is a simple example which relays MJPEG streams obtained from the client:
+Here is a simple "echo" example which just sends any frames received from a client back to the client:
 ```python
 from Flask import Flask, Response from mjpeg.server import MJPEGResponse